Bacon-wrapped chicken livers make a perfect appetiser for anyone wanting to level up their nutrient density with a luscious bacon taste.

 - Preheat grill.

-- Grill for 5 to 7 minutes, then turn pieces and grill another 5 to 7 minutes, or until cooked through.
+- Grill for 5 – 7 minutes, then turn pieces and cook a further 5 – 7 minutes, or until cooked thoroughly.

 - nutrient-dense maintenance